 - a.
 Identifying a means of informing and educating the public about the potential illegality and health risks of obtaining pharmaceutical products containing controlled substances via the Internet.
 A suggestion might be to post a clear policy statement or warning on relevant government agency websites. - b.
-Working with the media, e.g., radio/television broadcast outlets, to create public service announcements that disseminate information regarding the
+Working with the media, e.g., radio/television broadcast outlets, to create public service announcements that disseminate information regarding the risks associated with the illegal purchase of pharmaceuticals containing controlled substances via the Internet.

-3 It is important to note the types of law enforcement action possible in the context of internet pharmacy investigation will always be limited by what laws are applicable in the country where the server is hosted, not necessarily where consumers are being targeted etc. It is generally accepted that one of the greatest law enforcement challenges associated with impeding this type of illegal activity is the fact that many businesses involved are not physically located in the country where they generate their income or perhaps purposefully ship purchased products via several countries en route between the country where the business is located and the country where the consumer is located.
+&lt;sup>3 It is important to note the types of law enforcement action possible in the context of internet pharmacy investigation will always be limited by what laws are applicable in the country where the server is hosted, not necessarily where consumers are being targeted etc. It is generally accepted that one of the greatest law enforcement challenges associated with impeding this type of illegal activity is the fact that many businesses involved are not physically located in the country where they generate their income or perhaps purposefully ship purchased products via several countries en route between the country where the business is located and the country where the consumer is located.